gozdemadendere/My_Portfolio_Projects/SQL Business Analysis-Data Exploration/README.md

 - It's not clear that the marketplaces Magist works with are a good place for high-quality tech products.

-- Among Eniac’s efforts to have happy customers, fast deliveries are key.
+- Fast deliveries are key to Eniac’s efforts to have happy customers.
 Are deliveries fast enough on Magist?

 Thankfully, Magist has allowed Eniac to access a snapshot of their database.
 I'll answer the business questions by exploring the data using SQL Queries (Data Analysis) & Tableau (Data Visualization)

 __________________
 #### Conclusions & Final Recommendations

 As a result of in-depth exploratory data analysis, Eniac arrives at a definitive conclusion.